 He LOVES to be on his tummy, so I put his arms over the rounded top part and he just sits there happily for a long time!
 It props him up so he doesn’t have to work so hard to see us and keep that giant noggin up.

 We have not traveled since getting this, but I will be taking it as his bed.
 It’s smaller than a pack N play and makes him feel tucked in when sleeping.

-Handles along the sides make it easy to carry.
+- Handles along the sides make it easy to carry.
 I take this upstairs and downstairs a lot.
 (But beware, toddlers are tempted to pull this around so I’m teaching mine not to pull for safety reasons).

-This comes with a clear bag with a zipper and handle, so it would be easy to carry this to the car or airplane and keep it clean that way!
+- This comes with a clear bag with a zipper and handle, so it would be easy to carry this to the car or airplane and keep it clean that way!

 - I can’t rock him to sleep in it like he is used to in his Fisher Price Rock’n’Play.
 I think he is just used to that motion so he doesn’t fall asleep without a fuss if not rocked.

 - I also wish the toys hung down farther or had a pull type spring because he can’t reach them well without pulling the whole arch down.
-However, Desmond LOVES holding the detached toy and making scrunchy sounds.
+However, my son LOVES holding the detached toy and making scrunchy sounds.

-The arch is not washable and it is white…which means after a couple of months ours is now pretty dirty and I can’t really get it new looking again.
+- The arch is not washable and it is white…which means after a couple of months ours is now pretty dirty and I can’t really get it new looking again.